 We should use emergency events as a means to provide people with a newfound path to health and hope.
 Once patients are physically stable, instead of discharging them back to a desperate situation, a dedicated hospital unit should be available.
 One that can help individually asses their emotional and physiological needs.
 It will serve as a safe environment where people will feel listened to, understood and treatment options will be readily available.
 It should be a place where patients get to stay until their opioid withdrawal is complete, and naltrexone therapy has begun.

 An integral unit of this design would be complete with physicians, mental health professionals, and social workers.
-This facility should also evaluate each patient’s psychological, physical health, social and professional needs.
+This facility should also evaluate each patient’s psychological, physical health, social, and professional needs.

-A program should be in place where each treatment plan is the result of individualized comprehensive psychological, psychiatric and medical assessments.
+A program should be in a place where each treatment plan is the result of individualized comprehensive psychological, psychiatric, and medical assessments.
 The purpose of treatment should be to heal and improve people’s lives.
 It is time that we replace old judgmental and addiction-prolonging methods with available medical science.
 Treatment programs that are highly personalized, nurturing, and comprehensive.

 We have the knowledge and resources to save lives; let’s use it.